wootfish/eli.sohl.com/drafts/theseus-revamp.md

 network can offer us.
 Peers can simply establish themselves as Tor onion services, listen for connections through the network, and establish connections through Tor as well.

 I'd like to take a moment to underline how vital NAT traversal is for a peer-to-peer system like Theseus.
+We rely on each peer to help maintain the health of the network.
+If peers can't receive incoming connections then their ability to perform this duty is severely limited, because no one can reach out to them to request information.
+They are only able to offer information over outgoing connections.
+Worse, the peers at the other ends of those outgoing connections have no way of knowing that the peer they're talking to is otherwise inaccessible, so they could add these peers to their routing tables and degrade the quality of the table's information.
+The impact would be significant if (as in the modern internet) the great majority of peers are behind NAT.
+Thus the integrity of the network depends on having a reliable method for NAT traversal.
+Onion services provide this.

 Of course, Tor provides other benefits in addition to NAT traversal.
 Privacy is the most obvious one.
 I'm not sure much needs to be said on that: the second of five promises made [in my original post announcing Theseus](2017-02-17-theseus-robust-system-for-preserving)